-Only 23,400 persons are able to immigrate to the US annually under this category.
+Only 23,400 persons annually are able to obtain green cards for unmarried sons and daughters of U.S. citizens.
 Considering that there are over 280,000 people already in line, the wait can be up to 7 or 8 years.

 Read More Reviews

-If you were born in the Philippines or Mexico, the per-country quotas increase the wait to over 11 years and 20 years, respectively.
+If you were born in the Philippines or Mexico, the per-country quotas increase the wait green cards for unmarried sons and daughters of U.S. citizens to over 11 years and 20 years, respectively.

 Procedure for Sponsoring Green Cards for Unmarried Sons and Daughters